octokit/plugin-rest-endpoint-methods.js/docs/interactions/setRestrictionsForRepo.md

 # Set interaction restrictions for a repository

-Temporarily restricts interactions to certain GitHub users within the given repository.
-You must have owner or admin access to set restrictions.
+Temporarily restricts interactions to a certain type of GitHub user within the given repository.
+You must have owner or admin access to set these restrictions.
+If an interaction limit is set for the user or organization that owns this repository, you will receive a `409 Conflict` response and will not be able to use this endpoint to change the interaction limit for a single repository.

 ```js
 octokit.interactions.setRestrictionsForRepo({